rajat709/dataoorts_documentation/docs/development-cloud/gc2.markdown

 </details>

 <br>

+{: .warning}
-#### Report Issue/Bug
+> Report Issue/Bug
+>
-If you encounter any bugs or issues on our cloud platform, we sincerely appreciate your efforts and time in notifying us.
+>If you encounter any bugs or issues on our cloud platform, we sincerely appreciate your efforts and time in notifying us.
 Please feel free to reach out to us at [help@dataoorts.com](help@dataoorts.com)